olangacheryl/Spotify_Data_Mining/README.md

 # Spotify_Data_Mining
-Our project idea is to mine data from Spotify using its API.
-We intend to perform sentiment analysis on the genres people listen to based on the titles of their Spotify playlists and the lyrics of their most frequently listened to songs.
+Our project's goal is to perform sentiment analysis on the lyrics of the top 20 tracks from a specified Spotify playlist.
+We utilize the Spotify and Genius APIs to gather the required data.
+The sentiment analysis is conducted using TextBlob.
+The script then saves the results to a CSV file and plots the sentiment analysis using seaborn and matplotlib.

+The ultimate purpose of our project is to provide insight into the emotional content of the most popular songs being listened to in America.
+This could be useful for various purposes, such as understanding the emotional context of the current music trends or for creating playlists with specific emotional tones.